Residential PV Partners Rebate funds were fully reserved on August 9, 2014. Click here to see updates on new solar programs under development.

 Want to know more about Palo Alto's solar initiatives?
 Watch this video interview with CPAU's Solar Marketing Engineer Lindsay Joye.

 On top of knowing you’re making a big difference to the environment, you also still get the personal benefit of money savings from reduced electric charges on your utilities bill!

 You help reduce the environmental costs for new transmission lines to bring energy from remote generators.

 You help reduce the amount of renewable energy the City must buy for the community, and since all renewable energy sources have some environmental impact (wind and birds, solar and desert tortoises, etc.), using less power from ANY energy facility reduces our impact on the environment.

 You help reduce peak demand on hot summer afternoons for the entire statewide energy system.
 That means not turning on older, inefficient and polluting generators often needed to meet that peak demand.
 Even though Palo Alto doesn’t buy this “brown” energy, others in the state do and so not having to turn those generators on is an environmental plus for all Californians.

-PV PARTNERS UPDATE: CPAU is now using PowerClerk to process PV Partners applications.
-Please email email@example.com to request your login password.
-Please include the following information with your request: Company name, mailing address, contact name, phone number, email address and the California contractor's license number, class and expiration date.
+CPAU uses PowerClerk to process PV Partners applications.
+Solar contractors may request a login password by sending an email to firstname.lastname@example.org Please include the following information with your request: Company name, mailing address, contact name, phone number, email address and the California contractor's license number, class and expiration date.
 Once you have your login, you can start your application at: https://cpau.powerclerk.com/